bdash9/ESP32-OpenWeatherMap/README.md

 You will need to create a free account with http://openweathermap.org

-Here is the boot/getting network screen
+Here is the boot/network screen:
 ![IMG_5006](https://user-images.githubusercontent.com/5065324/214889789-c2e5ef10-6926-4187-a55f-7b8c60b3c18b.jpeg)